tsengsy/awscloudbuilders-containerise-dotnet/workshop/content/02_dockerBasics/02_dockerbasics.md

     docker stop nginx

 Try `docker ps -a` command and you should see that our container is still there but stopped.
-At this point it could be restarted with a `docker start nginx` if we wanted.
+At this point, the docker container can be restarted with a `docker start nginx` if we wanted.

     docker ps -a